Resident Core Curriculum

 Held monthly and sponsored by the clinical faculty at their homes, the club meets in the evening to discuss current orthopaedic journals and articles of interest.
 The current journal club schedule may be found here (PDF).

 Resident and Fellow Graduate Symposium

 Beginning in 2009, this half-day conference, coupled with graduation, will focus on a series of research presentations by our students.
 The symposium also features an internationally known visiting professor.
-The 2012 symposium was held on Thurday, June 14, 7:30 am -12:00 pm, at Shriner's Hospital for Children.
-For information from the 2012 symposium, please see our program (PDF).
-The 2013 Research Symposium will be held on Thursday, June 20.
+The 2013 symposium was held on Thurday, June 20, 7:30 am -12:30 pm, at Medical Education Building.
+For information from the 2013 symposium, please see our program (PDF).
+The 2014 Research Symposium will be tentatively held on Thursday, June 19.

 Held on Tuesdays at 10:00 in the laboratory offices (Research Building 1, Room 1002), the seminar provides an opportunity for faculty, graduate students, residents and medical students to discuss research activities and ideas.

 Spine Care for the Primary Care Practitioner and Beyond

 This one-day program is designed for primary care providers, family practice physicians, internal medicine specialists, generalists / hospitalists, rheumatologists, physiatrists, spine surgeons, pain management specialists and all associated staff, such as physical therapists, nurse practitioners, occupational therapists and others.